-The system of stops I used is called the Chandelier stop.
+The system of stops I used is called the Chandelier stop, also called a trailing ATR stop.
 To understand this system you should read this short article on Average True Range and how to build a stop around that.

 Here is a short YouTube Video showing the stop and its formula

 I recall once working with a programmer who was known in quantitative analysis circles.
 When I had him code in the Chandelier stop he was confused, at first he thought there was a bug in it, because as the market sold off the stop moved out of the way!
 Yes it dropped with the stock (look at December 2016 below).
 But if you think about the way the market works - stocks zigs and zags and one day it zigs and keeps on going - a crash.
 Well during zigs and zags you need a stop that does not trigger just as things are about to get better.
 But when the downward momentum is all one way it should trigger then.
 Well of course a zig zag market is more volatile, it has a bigger ATR range.
 A falling market does not, it is all one way baby.